 Your home for the Cliff Year will be at Cliff College.
 This will be where we do the bulk of the training and equipping, and you’ll be involved in some local placements to help you explore your vocation and calling.

 We will also do some events around the country – supporting Cliff events as well as local church and conference events.

 There will also be the opportunity to go overseas.

 What are the term/holiday times during the year and how is the year structured?

-The year will start in mid-January with a week off in February and two weeks off at Easter.
+The year will start in mid-September with a weeks off in October and March, four weeks off at Christmas and two weeks off at Easter.

 There will be an opportunity to go home for some of the weekends and for special family events etc.